-Drainage is to a septic tank and it should be confirmed that the system complies with current regulations.
+Drainage is to a private septic tank and full details should be confirmed including compliance with all current regulations.

 It is assumed that there are no statutory town planning or road proposals that will have an adverse effect on the property.